teooliver/teooliver/README.md

 #### About:
 - 🌐 Personal website with examples of my work: <a href="https://teooliver.me/">teooliver.me</a>
-- 🌱 Learning more about and studying: **CS Algorithms,Testing, Figma, Docker**
+- 🌱 Learning more about and studying: **CS Algorithms, Testing, Figma, Docker**
 - 😄 Passionate about accessibility and committed to a web that works for everyone

 ### 🚀 Side projects: